cocotb/cocotb/documentation/source/coroutines.rst

             raise TestFailure("Signal did not change")

-Coroutines may also yield a list of triggers to indicate that execution should resume if *any* of them fires:
+Coroutines may also yield a list of triggers and coroutines to indicate that execution should resume if *any* of them fires:

 .. code-block:: python